pydantic/pydantic/docs/visual_studio_code.md

 that way Pylance/Pyright and mypy will ignore errors in that line.

+**Pros**: it's a simple change in that line to remove errors there.

+**Cons**: any other error in that line will also be omitted, including type checks, misspelled arguments, required arguments not provided, etc.

 #### Override the type of a variable

-Alternatively, you can create a variable with the value you want to use, and set an explicit type of `Any`.
+You can also create a variable with the value you want to use and declare it's type explicitly with `Any`.

 ```Python hl_lines="1 11-12"
 from typing import Any